Editor's Note: This article was updated on Oct. 15 with information regarding Ombudsmen guidance.

 What happens to pay?

-Excepted employees work during the shutdown but may not receive pay until the government reopens.
+Excepted employees work during the shutdown; excepted civilians may not receive pay until the government reopens.
 Furloughed employees do not work or get paid during the shutdown.
 But thanks to the Government Employee Fair Treatment Act of 2019 (GEFTA), both furloughed and excepted employees are guaranteed back pay once funding is restored.
 The timing of this pay depends on how quickly Congress acts to restore funding.
 Your benefits, such as health and retirement, continue during the shutdown period, although payroll deductions will stop until pay is restored.

-Back-Pay: By law, all military and civilian personnel are guaranteed to receive back-pay once a potential lapse in appropriations concludes.
+- Back-Pay: By law, all military and civilian personnel are guaranteed to receive back-pay once a potential lapse in appropriations concludes.

 Will I work during a shutdown?